Benjscho/Benjscho.github.io/_posts/papers/2024-10-14-anvil-liveness.md

 Let's start with a quick diversion/refresher, feel free to skip if you already know!
 TLA stands for temporal logic of actions.
 It's a way of thinking, step by step, how things change over time as the result of actions.
 Leslie Lamport came up with the field as a way to describe concurrent programs in a formal, logical way.

-We use formal methods like TLA to be able to make concrete mathematical statements about things that we can prove or disprove.
+We use formal methods like TLA to be able to make concrete mathematical statements about things that we can then prove or disprove.
 Something like "the ground is dry" is a logical proposition about the world.
-If then the action happens that "it rains" we can know that in the next state "the ground is dry" is not going to be true.
+If then an action happens like "it rains" we can know that in the next state "the ground is dry" is false.
 TLA allows us to draw these same kinds of logical conclusions about concurrent systems.

 It's really useful when we want to describe properties of systems.
-When that comes to things like control planes, these could be safety properties, or liveness properties.
+These could be safety properties, or liveness properties.
 A safety property says that our system doesn't do a bad thing, while a liveness property says that our system eventually does a good thing, or the thing we want it to do.
 Liveness is a tricky thing!
-When it comes to distributed systems, and specifically proving facts about them, safety properties are usually easier to prove.
-It's easy to prove a safety property about a system since a system can usually do nothing instead of violating it.
+Safety properties are usually easier to prove because a system that does nothing can be perfectly safe.
 Liveness properties require the system to keep making progress towards a goal.

 ## What does this paper provide?

 This paper provides a property called **eventually stable reconciliation** (ESR).
 They claim that this property precludes a lot of bugs in controllers.
-To go along with this, they present a framework, *Anvil*, for developing controllers and verifying that they meet this property.
-They then use Anvil to verify three Kubernetes controllers, and show they have comparable performance to their un-verified counterparts.
+It also presents *Anvil*, a framework for developing kubernetes controllers and verifying that they meet this property.
+They then use Anvil to verify three Kubernetes controllers and show they have comparable performance to their un-verified counterparts.

-So the most interesting parts of this are ESR, and Anvil.
 ESR is a TLA formula, it's a statement about a system that can be expressed in TLA.
 It essentially says that if what the controller wants stops changing, then the system should eventually reach that state.

 That seems super reasonable as a goal to me!
 Intuitively, if a controller is able to update a system to match its desired state then it seems like it's doing its job.
 If you don't have familiarity with controllers or control plane software, you can think of them as being like a thermostat.
 You set some kind of desired state through configuration (turn the thermometer to 20C), and then the controller makes adjustments to the environment (turns your central heating on/off) while monitoring for changes (checking the current temp) until its desired state is reached.